owid/owid-grapher/coreTable/readme.md

 CoreRow is just a Javascript object with string indexes.
 It doesn't really do anything at the moment.
 Just for distinguishing a row from any other Javascript object.
 It can be extended to provide stronger typing on rows.

-### InvalidCell
+### ErrorValues

 There are a lot of situations where we have invalid values.
 Values might be missing in our datasets.
 They might be strings where numbers are expected.
 They might be zeros or negatives when log-friendly numbers are expected.
 Usually it is during first parse, but it could be downstream in the transforms.
 For instance, a computed column might use another column as a divisor.
 A zero in the first column might be find initially, but the result of the transformation would be invalid.

 Generally we want to handle these errors gracefully.
-Therefore, instead of using the two uninformative `null` and `undefined` as error types, we have the class `InvalidCell`, and we have many variations of that class to represent different types of errors that can occur.
+Therefore, instead of using the two uninformative `null` and `undefined` as error types, we have the class `ErrorValue`, and we have many variations of that class to represent different types of errors that can occur.
 These errors are kept in-place in the user's table (though generally filtered in all Grapher charts) for ease of auditing the operations.

 ### OwidTable and OwidRow